Roth conversions aca subsidy

 The Conversions have different issues.
 First, they have a substantial Required Minimum Distribution problem starting at 72 (used to be 70, as reflected above).

 Let’s start with the baseline scenario (no Roth conversions).
 Look at the green in the figure above.
 Without Roth conversions, their IRAs grow massively over time.
-As they don’t think they will need most of the money, the IRA is invested aggressively for their children.
+They don’t think they will need most of the money, so the IRA is invested aggressively for their children.
 After de-risking to prevent sequence of return risk, they pick an asset allocation of 60/40 with a Rising Equity Glidepath.

 Note that when required minimum distributions start without Roth Conversions (again, in green), they shoot up into the 28% tax bracket.
 This increases over time.
-Soon, counting state income taxes, they pay 40% taxes on their last dollars as they have filled up all the other brackets.
+Soon, counting state income taxes, they pay 40% taxes on their last dollars as they fill all the other brackets.

 What about doing some Roth conversions?
 How do Roth conversions interact with the ACA subsidy?